 The specialist partners with the PCP to deliver specialty care to members.
 A key component of the specialist's responsibility is to maintain ongoing communication with the member's PCP.
-Superior prefers that specialists are board certified in his or her area of expertise, but it is not required.
+Superior prefers that specialists are board certified in their area of expertise, but it is not required.